Russ Feingold: Early life, education, and career

 Feingold was born in Janesville, Wisconsin, to a Jewish family.
 His grandparents were immigrants from Russia and Galicia.
-His father, Leon Feingold (1912–1980), was an attorney; his mother, Sylvia Feingold (née Binstock; 1918–2005), worked at a title company.
+His father, Leon Feingold, was an attorney; his mother, Sylvia Feingold (née Binstock), worked at a title company.
 Feingold was one of four children.
-Feingold's father and his older brother David, a Vietnam War conscientious objector, were the major influences on his political development as a youth.
+His father and his elder brother David, a Vietnam War conscientious objector, were the major influences on his political development as a youth.
 As a boy he was also involved with the B'nai B'rith Youth Organization and Aleph Zadik Aleph.
+He graduated from Janesville's Joseph A. Craig High School in 1971, and went on to attend the University of Wisconsin–Madison.

-In 1972, Feingold volunteered for the presidential campaign of New York City mayor John Lindsay.
-He later supported the presidential campaigns of Mo Udall and Ted Kennedy.
+While in college, Feingold volunteered for New York City mayor John Lindsay in his campaign for the 1972 Democratic presidential nomination.
+In the 1976 primaries, he supported Arizona U.S. representative Mo Udall, and later U.S. senator Ted Kennedy.

-After graduating from Joseph A. Craig High School, Feingold attended the University of Wisconsin–Madison and graduated in 1975 with a Bachelor of Arts degree with honors in political science.
-He was a member of the Phi Beta Kappa honor society and was inducted into the Iron Shield Society, which is considered the highest honor achievable by University of Wisconsin-Madison undergraduate students.
+Feingold graduated from the University of Wisconsin in 1975 with a bachelor's degree with honors in political science.
+He was a member of the Phi Beta Kappa honor society and was inducted into the Iron Shield Society, which is considered the highest honor achievable by University of Wisconsin-Madison undergraduates.
 Feingold then went to Magdalen College at the University of Oxford on a Rhodes Scholarship, where he graduated in 1977 with a first-class honours Bachelor of Arts in jurisprudence.
-Upon returning to the U.S., he attended Harvard Law School, receiving his Juris Doctor with honors in 1979.
+Upon returning to the U.S., he attended Harvard Law School, receiving his J.D. with honors in 1979.

-Feingold worked as an attorney at the private law firms of Foley & Lardner and La Follette & Sinykin from 1979 until 1985.
+During these years, Feingold moved to Middleton, Wisconsin, which became his primary residence for his entire political career.
+He worked as an attorney at the private law firms of Foley & Lardner and La Follette & Sinykin from 1979 to 1985.

-Wisconsin Senate (1983-1993)

 In 1982, Feingold was elected to the Wisconsin Senate, where he served for 10 years until his election to the United States Senate.
-After he was elected to the United States Senate, Feingold was succeeded in the state senate by Joe Wineke.
+He was succeeded in the state senate by Joe Wineke.